josev2046/Hearing-Double-ICCROM-/README.md

 ---

 **Authors:**

 Dr. David Dunkley Gyimah, Reader/Associate Professor, Cardiff School of Journalism, Media and Culture;

-José Velázquez, MA, Archivist and Multimedia Producer, University of Pablo de Olavide (Associate Lecturer)
+José Velázquez (MA) Archivist and Multimedia Producer, Associate Lecturer at University of Pablo de Olavide, Interdisciplinary programme for the Masters Degree in Digital Humanities.

 ---